-Spring is when new and old beekeepers alike start honey bee hives because that’s when new bee “packages” normally arrive.
+Spring is when new and old beekeepers alike start honey bee hives because that’s when new bee “packages” normally arrive (see HERE for more on planning for honey bees).
 These honey bee packages need to be installed in hives (called hiving honey bees) quickly so that the honey bees survive and the queens start laying brood to support the new hives.

 The bees typically arrive in late April or early May in our area, and once they arrive, they need to be picked up and hived within a couple of days or they’ll run out of food and die.

 Bee packages come in different sizes; however, a common size is a three-pound box that contains a queen and about 10,000 – 15,000 bees.
 Each package goes into one hive.

 Our beekeeping practices are pretty traditional, and hiving honey bees consists of the following steps for us: